-- Windows: install path\NetBackup\Logs\mklogdir.bat - UNIX: usr/openv/netbackup/logs/mklogdir
+- Windows: install path\NetBackup\Logs\mklogdir.bat - UNIX: usr/openv/netbackup/logs/mklogdir begins.
+Each log file grows to a certain size before the NetBackup process closes it and creates a new log file.

 See the NetBackup Commands Reference Guide for a complete description about the mklogdir command.
 The guide is available at the following location: